sam-kirby/taskinator/readme.md

-# Taskinator 5000
+# Taskinator

 ## Overview

-This is a simple Discord bot to assist with running a game of Among Us!
-It's here to help you stay focussed on who was near the body, not whether you remembered to unmute yourself on Discord.

-Only one person needs the bot installed, and is designed to help when you have players who are less tech savvy.

-When a game begins, one player needs to execute the `~new` command.
-They are now the game master, and all players will be muted after 5 seconds.

-When a body is found, or an emergency meeting begins, the game master needs to click the 🔴 reaction to the bots message.
-This will unmute all players who are still alive and move dead players back to the channel.

-When the meeting is over, the game master should remove their reaction on 🔴 and the bot will again mute living players.
-Dead players will be moved to a separate channel where they can freely discuss the game.

-A player marks themself as dead by clicking the 💀 reaction during a meeting (immediately muting them), or for those less techy players an admin can run `~dead @Player` to achieve the same effect.
+Taskinator is a Discord bot that automatically mutes and unmutes players on Discord during a game of Among Us.

+At the beginning of the game, all players are automatically muted.
+When a meeting is called, the bot automatically unmutes anyone who is still alive - usually within 2 seconds.
+At the end of a meeting, the bot will either mute players if they are still alive, or move them to a separate channel where the dead players can hang out and openly discuss what's going on.
+At the end of the game all players are unmuted an moved back to the original channel.

+The bot must be run by the Among Us game host or it will fail to detect the end of meetings.

+The bot must be able to match Discord Users to Among Us Players.
+If your nickname is the same on Discord as your player name in Among Us, it does this automatically.
+Otherwise you can use the `~ident <IN_GAME_NAME>` to set your alias.
+Use the `~check` command to confirm all players are matched to Discord users.

 ## Configuration